gemseo/gemseo/doc_src/tutorials/ssbj/doe_scenarios_construction.rst

 Optimization options
 ^^^^^^^^^^^^^^^^^^^^

-The DOE algorithm options are passed as inputs of the :class:`~gemseo.core.mdo_scenario.MDOScenario`.
+The DOE algorithm options are passed as inputs of the :class:`~gemseo.scenarios.mdo_scenario.MDOScenario`.
 The number of samples is specified, as well as the "criterion" option which is the center option of pyDOE centering the points within the sampling intervals.
 The sensitivity of the outputs with respect to the design variables may be computed, thanks to the coupled derivatives capabilities, to this aim the 'eval\_jac' option is set to True.